 Educational Access & Persistence

 Supporting organizations that encourage educational access and persistence

 Economic Mobility & Well-being

 Supporting organizations that promote economic mobility and well-being

 Supporting organizations that advance representation in media and technology

 Across our grantmaking and priority areas, the Nielsen Foundation seeks to bridge divides through the power of data.
 Learn more below about Discover Data, one of the Nielsen Foundation’s signature programs, that aims to introduce middle school students to relatable, real-world applications of data and the professionals using that data to innovate the future.
-Discover Data is powered by the Nielsen Foundation in collaboration with Discovery Education and the Afterschool Alliance.
+Discover Data is powered by the Nielsen Foundation in collaboration with Discovery Education and the National AfterSchool Association.